MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 1. Select **Reorder**.

-   Fraud Protection displays the rules as tiles you can select and drag.
+   Fraud Protection displays the rules as tiles which you can select and move.

-1. Press the **Tab** key to find a tile, and then press **Spacebar** to select it.
-1. Use the arrow keys to move the tile.
-1. Press **Spacebar** to accept the new position.
+1. Press the **Tab** key and then press **Spacebar** to select a tile, use the arrow keys to move it, and then press **Spacebar** to accept the new position.

-   Press the **ESC** key to return the tile(s) to their original position.
+   Press the **ESC** key to return the tile to its original position.

+1. Repeat Step 1 to move as many tiles as you want, and then select **Save order.**
 1. To save your changes, select **Save order**.

    To cancel your changes, select **Cancel re-ordering**.